Breast Cancer Rehabilitation

 What does breast cancer rehabilitation involve?

-Every individual is unique and can be affected by cancer treatment differently.
-Rehabilitation therapists design individualized treatment plans to restore the patient to the highest level of functioning based on a comprehensive assessment that focuses on their current functional abilities.
+Every person is unique and can be affected by cancer treatment differently.
+Rehabilitation therapists design individualized treatment plans to restore you to the highest level of functioning based on a comprehensive assessment that focuses on your current functional abilities.
 Treatment plans may include therapeutic exercise and manual therapy to help with progressing toward functional and personal goals.

-- Improved strength in upper and lower body.
+- Improved strength in the upper and lower body.

 - Greater flexibility in the shoulder joints.